tmarble/avenir/README.md

 See the [API Docs](http://tmarble.github.io/avenir/doc/api/)

-See the examples!
+Check out these examples!
 * [avenir-clj](examples/avenir-clj) Using avenir in a Clojure project
  * **boot run** will run the example on the command line
  * **boot build** will build an uberjar you can run: `java -jar target/avenir-clj.jar`
 * [avenir-cljs](examples/avenir-cljs) Using avenir in a ClojureScript project
  * **boot run** will run the example you can open in your brower `open http://localhost:3000`
-* [avenir-script](examples/avenir-scriptj) Using avenir in a boot script
+* [avenir-script](examples/avenir-script/avenir-script) Using avenir in a boot script
  * `./avenir-script` will run the example